Welcome to the First Step toward python programming. In this section, we will guide how to install Python on different operating system step by step.

 But we cannot do programming in which many files are managed like web programming.
 This IDE is only meant for data analysis and model training.

 Visual Studio Code:

-If you don't want to install anything on your system and want to code from web browser then CodeAnywhere is one of the best web based editor for you.
-Best thing is that from this web-based tool you can code from anywhere.
-Rightnow many multi-national companies are using CodeAnywhere.
+If you don't want to install anything on your system and want to code from a web browser, then CodeAnywhere is one of the best web-based editors for you.
+The best thing is that from this web-based tool, you can code from anywhere.
+Right now, many multi-national companies are using CodeAnywhere.

 In this section, we have discussed in detail how to install Python in different operating systems.
 Moreover, we have discussed the pros and cons of different IDE's.
 These IDE's can be download from their respective site.